EPIC MISSION: SHARE FINANCIAL LESSONS

 As of late, the financial waters have turned turbulent.
 Many have been lost to the seas: drowning in debt..."under water" so to speak.

 This site is dedicated to sharing the financial lessons I have learned (and continue to learn) along my fiscal journey, so that anyone who may be in a similar place in their life, can have access to the same financial tools and knowledge I have acquired through my extensive research and my repeated failures.
 With this hard-earned financial intelligence, it is my hope that we can each go from having money baggage to simply having money bags.
 Nothing I say, however, is of the get-rich-quick variety.
 It is just simple, practical and proven financial advice.
 Who am I?
-I am ODYSSEUS RICHMOND, and I was just your run of the mill underachiever from a working class family on the Island of Rhode, who went from barely graduating high school in 2003 to graduating magna cum laude from an Ivy League University nearly a decade later.
+I am ODYSSEUS RICHMOND, and I was just your run of the mill underachiever from a working class family, who went from barely graduating high school in 2003 to graduating magna cum laude from an Ivy League University nearly a decade later.
 Since earning my college degree in 2013, my financial outlook has changed quite dramatically, but probably not in the way that you're thinking.
 You see, I graduated from college with far more debt than brains.
 That is, college taught me many important life-changing lessons, but unfortunately most were unintentional and outside of both, the classroom and my chosen field of study.

 At the end of 2018, after years of working hard at a job I hated and